 The monthly log represents the start of the month that you are beginning with.
 Many people like to start a bullet journal at the start of the year in January but people discover bullet journaling at different times.
 If you decide to start bullet journaling throughout the year then you can simply start where you are.

-The monthly log is letting you see important dates, tasks and events at a glance.
+The monthly log is letting you see important dates, tasks, and events at a glance.
 It can be a calendar or it can be in a list format.
-To transform a calendar into a list, start by writing the month at the top of the page and write the date down the left hand side.
+To transform a calendar into a list, start by writing the month at the top of the page and write the date down on the left-hand side.
 Simply number this 1, 2, 3, 4… or 1st, 2nd, 3rd, 4th, whatever suits you and easily shows you the date.
 The monthly log is an introduction to the month ahead.

 People also tend to choose a theme for every month.
 January might be flowers, February might be celestial, March might be animals, you get the gist.
 Check out our stunning January cover page post here for inspiration.